These Flakey Sourdough Discard Scones are light and flaky with crispy crumbly edges.

 Why You Will Love This Recipe

-- Sourdough scones are so quick and easy to make and a great way to use up sourdough discard!
+- Sourdough Scones are so quick and easy to make and a great way to use up sourdough discard!

 - These scones use simple everyday ingredients common to most sourdough bakers.
 Just toss some flour, sugar, baking powder, and salt into your food processor or blender, blend in some butter, stir in the sourdough discard, egg yolk, and heavy cream, shape the dough, and bake.